 Session Schedule

-Jupiter is already starting to be low in the sky.
-The first session of the night will always be the best for observing.
+Jupiter is already starting to drop low in the sky.
+The first hour of the night will always be the best time to observe.

 Mars remains clearly visible in the sky, however, the first session of the night will be the best time to observe the red planet.